High-speed rail

 The Tokaido Shinkansen high-speed line in Japan, with Mount Fuji in the background.
 The Tokaido Shinkansen, which connects the cities of Tokyo and Osaka, was the world's first high-speed rail line.

 High-speed trains operated by China Railway at Beijing Chaoyang railway station; China has the most extensive high-speed rail network in the world.

 High-speed rail (HSR) is a type of rail transport network utilizing trains that run significantly faster than those of traditional rail, using an integrated system of specialized rolling stock and dedicated tracks.
 While there is no single definition or standard that applies worldwide, lines built to handle speeds of at least 250 km/h or upgraded lines of at least 200 km/h are generally considered to be high-speed.

 The first high-speed rail system, the Tōkaidō Shinkansen, began operations in Honshu, Japan, in 1964.
 Due to the streamlined spitzer-shaped nose cone of the trains, the system also became known by its English nickname bullet train.
 Japan's example was followed by several European countries, initially in Italy with the Direttissima line, followed shortly thereafter by France, Germany, and Spain.
 Today, much of Europe has an extensive network with numerous international connections.
 Construction since the 21st century has led to China taking a leading role in high-speed rail.
 As of 2023, China's HSR network accounted for over two-thirds of the world's total.

-In addition to these, many other countries have developed high-speed rail infrastructure to connect major cities, including: Austria, Belgium, Denmark, Finland, Greece, Indonesia, Morocco, the Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Serbia, South Korea, Sweden, Switzerland, Taiwan, Turkey, the United Kingdom, the United States, and Uzbekistan.
+In addition to these, many other countries/territories have developed high-speed rail infrastructure to connect major cities, including: Austria, Belgium, Denmark, Finland, Hong Kong (part of Chinese network) Indonesia, Morocco, the Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Serbia, South Korea, Sweden, Switzerland, Taiwan, Turkey, the United Kingdom, the United States, and Uzbekistan.
 Only in continental Europe and Asia does high-speed rail cross international borders.

 High-speed trains mostly operate on standard gauge tracks of continuously welded rail on grade-separated rights of way with large radii.
 However, certain regions with wider legacy railways, including Russia and Uzbekistan, have sought to develop a high-speed railway network in Russian gauge.
 There are no narrow gauge high-speed railways.
 Countries whose legacy network is entirely or mostly of a different gauge than 1435 mm – including Japan and Spain – have often opted to build their high speed lines to standard gauge instead of the legacy railway gauge.

 High-speed rail is the fastest and most efficient ground-based method of commercial transport.
-Due to requirements for large track curves, gentle gradients and grade separated track the construction of high-speed rail is costlier than conventional rail and therefore does not always present an economical advantage over conventional speed rail.
+Due to requirements for large track curves, gentle gradients and grade separated track the construction of high-speed rail is costlier than conventional rail and therefore does not always present an economical advantage over conventional rail.